stride3d/stride-docs/en/manual/assets/archetypes.md

 ## Overriding values

-When changing a property of a derived asset in the **property grid**, it will be marked as an overridden.
+When changing a property of a derived asset in the **Property grid**, it will be marked as an overridden.
 Overridden properties are slightly brighter and bolder.

 ![](media/property-grid-overriden-property.webp)